Alfonso Calderon (activist): Early life

+Parkland shooting

+On February 14, 2018, 17 students and staff members of Marjory Stoneman Douglas High School were killed and 17 others were injured in a mass shooting.
+At the time, it was the deadliest school shooting in U.S. history.

-During the school shooting, he was locked in a closet with fellow students for three to four hours.
+During the school shooting, Calderon was locked in a closet with fellow students for three to four hours.

 I was in a closet, locked for four hours with people who I would consider almost family, crying and weeping on me, begging for their lives.
 I understand what it’s like to text my parents, ‘Goodbye, I might never ever, ever get to see you again.
 I love you.’
 I understand what it’s like to fear for your life.